 - In addition, many owners do not recognize rude behavior in their “friendly” dogs.
 They allow their dog to charge up to another dog, get in his face, bump him and jump on him.
 This is extremely rude behavior among dogs, and is sometimes the result of insufficient dog-dog socialization past the young puppy stage.
 Adult dogs, while patient with puppy antics, will discipline the pup once he reaches 5-6 months: he is now sexually mature and must learn how to behave.
-This discipline is non-violent and usually takes the form of barks and growls.
-If a puppy never experiences this, he may carry his inappropriate greetings right into adulthood.
-When that happens, the other dog will react (“What are you doing?
-Get off me!”) and the owner of the first will likely lambaste the other for her dog’s “aggression,” unaware that her own dog was the aggressor.
+The discipline is non-violent and usually takes the form of barks and growls.
+If a puppy never experiences these corrections, he may carry his inappropriate greetings right into adulthood.
+When an adult dog inappropriately greets another dog, the other dog will react (“What are you doing?
+Get off me!”) and the owner of the first is likely criticize the other for her dog’s “aggression,” unaware her own dog was the aggressor.

-- Many people are advised to “correct” their dog for any perceived display of aggression.
+- Many people “correct” their dog for any perceived display of aggression.
 Some, in addition, force their dog to sit or lie down in the approaching dog’s path (while correcting) to “put him in his place.”
-This can be very dangerous for several reasons.
-First, Fido is learning that other dogs (and potentially other people) are bad news: Fido starts out feeling stressed, cannot escape because of the leash, and is then punished by his owner.
-Remember that any punishment (yelling, jerking the leash, grabbing the dog, etc.) adds to Fido’s anxiety level: he perceives his owner’s tension, but not the reason for it.
+Doing so can be very dangerous for several reasons.
+First, Fido is learning other dogs (and potentially other people) make bad things occur: Fido starts out feeling stressed, cannot escape because of the leash, and is then punished by his owner.
+Remember any punishment (yelling, jerking the leash, grabbing the dog, saying “no,” etc.) increases Fido’s anxiety level: he perceives his owner’s tension, but not the reason for it.
 Most likely, he will try even harder to keep other dogs away to avoid such trauma.
-Second, “correcting” a dog for growling or barking at another may punish the warning out of him: he may go from seeing the dog to biting with practically nothing in between.
-No need to explain why this can be a problem!
+Second, “correcting” a dog for growling or barking at another may punish the warning out of him: he may go from seeing the dog to biting with no warning (barking, growling, etc.) in between.
 Third, correcting a dog who is highly aroused may cause him to redirect his aggression onto the handler.

 So, what to do?
-Here are some steps that can improve the quality of yours and Fido’s walks:
+Here are some steps to improve the quality of yours and Fido’s walks:

-- Work on getting his attention before you go out.
-This is really easy: simply say his name and reward him for looking at you.
+- Work on getting his attention before you go out: simply say his name and reward him for looking at you.
 Start in a low-distraction environment (like your living room) and gradually move to busier areas, only continuing when you can get Fido’s attention no matter what.
 You are teaching him to look at you comfortably regardless of the environment.

 - Start at a distance from any dogs: wait until Fido notices them, and immediately get his attention and reward.
 Do not wait for him to react!
 You are teaching him to associate the presence of other dogs with something wonderful.
 When he looks up at you for more, go closer and repeat.

-- If he barks and lunges at the dogs, you went too far too fast.
-Add more distance and repeat.
+- If he barks and lunges at the dogs, your training went too far too fast.
+Or you just didn’t realize a dog was nearby.
+Simply add more distance and repeat.
 DO NOT PUNISH FIDO FOR BARKING, or you will undo all of your work thus far!